Eyescale/Consensus/README.txt

 	to inform their own states, as opposed to trying to change the other Systems' states to have them align with and preserve their own.

+	We believe the sensitive approach to be, not only the only sensible approach to represent and understand the way Systems work in reality, but also the only approach that gives us the chance to harmonize ourselves with our environment.

 	The challenge posed by this objective breaks down into two parts
 		1. The Procedural part - aka.
 Consensus Execution Model
 		2. The Descriptive part - aka.
 Consensus Data Model